TheChosenEvilOne/EDPM/README.md

 Because making another password manager is a bit dumb, also I have made something that starts with Extremely Stupid. (and I had the idea to make this around 23:00)

 ### Why should I use this instead of [PASSWORD MANAGER]?
-You shouldn't and anyways when you are reading this the password manager is probably not done yet.
+You probably shouldn't and anyways when you are reading this the password manager is probably not done yet.

 ### HURR DURR IS MANAGER READY YET?
 N o.